-Notes[on 60 days' notice given at any time/only upon an Exchange Event]] [Temporary Global Note exchangeable for Definitive Notes on and after the Exchange Date] [Permanent Global Note exchangeable for Definitive Notes [on 60 days' notice given at any time/only upon an Exchange Event/at any time at the request of the Issuer]] (Ensure that this is consistent with the wording in the "Form of the Notes" section in the Base Prospectus and the Notes themselves.
+Notes[on 60 days' notice given at any time/only upon an Exchange Event]

+[Temporary Global Note exchangeable for Definitive Notes on and after the Exchange Date]

+[Permanent Global Note exchangeable for Definitive Notes [on 60 days' notice given at any time/only upon an Exchange Event/at any time at the request of the Issuer]]

+(Ensure that this is consistent with the wording in the "Form of the Notes" section in the Base Prospectus and the Notes themselves.
 N.B.
-The exchange upon notice/at any time at the request of the Issuer options should not be expressed to be applicable if the Specified Denomination of the Notes in paragraph 5 includes language substantially to the following effect: "[ $\in 100,000$ ] and integral multiples of [ $\in 1,000$ ] in excess thereof up to and including [ $\in 199,000$ ]."
-Furthermore, such Specified Denomination to any issue of Notes which is to be represented on issue by a Temporary Global Note exchangeable for Definitive Notes.) (b) New Global Note: [Yes][No] 22.
-Additional Financial Centre(s): [Not Applicable/[ ]] (Note that this paragraph relates to the date of payment and not Interest Period end dates to which sub- paragraph 14(c) relates) 23.
-Talons for future Coupons to be attached to Definitive Notes: [Yes, as the Notes have more than 27 coupon payments, Talons may be required if, on exchange into definitive form, more than 27 coupon payments are still to be made/No.]
+The exchange upon notice/at any time at the request of the Issuer options should not be expressed to be applicable if the Specified Denomination of the Notes in paragraph 5 includes language substantially to the following effect: " $\{\in 100,000\}$ and integral multiples of $\{\in 1,000\}$ in excess thereof up to and including $\{\in 199,000\}$ ."
+Furthermore, such Specified Denomination construction is not permitted in relation to any issue of Notes which is to be represented on issue by a Temporary Global Note exchangeable for Definitive Notes.)

+- (b) New Global Note: [Yes][No] - 22.
+Additional Financial Centre(s): [Not A1

+[Not Applicable/[ ]]

+(Note that this paragraph relates to the date of payment and not the end dates of Interest Periods for the purpose of calculating the amount of interest to which subparagraph 15(c) relates).

+23. Talons for future Coupons to be attached to Definitive Notes:

+[Yes, as the Notes have more than 27 coupon payments, Talons may be required if, on exchange into definitive form, more than 27 coupon payments are still to be made/No.]